Healthier AirNo Smoking & No Vaping policies. Vapor Products Regulations. Healthier air.

 - Prohibiting retail and internet sales of vapor products to minors under 18 nationwide, and requiring ID checks.

-- A number of states have raised the minimum age for tobacco and e-cigarettes to 21.
-Washington State’s new Tobacco 21 law takes effect January 1, 2020.
+- Update: A number of states have raised the minimum age for purchase of tobacco and e-cigarettes to 21 years old.
+Washington State’s new Tobacco 21 law took effect January 1, 2020 just after a federal Tobacco 21 law was finally enacted at the end of December 2019.
+WA’s state law allows for state level retailer compliance checks and enforcement of this age restriction.

 - Prohibiting sales of vapor products through vending machines or self-service devices, except where minors are prohibited.